Michael Wiesinger

-Michael Wiesinger (born 27 December 1972) is a German football manager and former player who last coached 1.
-FC Nürnberg.
+Michael Wiesinger (born 27 December 1972) is a German football manager and former professional player who is currently the sporting director and head of youth development at the FC Bayern Campus.

 Playing career

 A midfielder, Wiesinger began his professional career with 1.
 FC Nürnberg, before joining Bayern Munich on a free transfer in 1999.
 He spent two years at Bayern, winning two German titles and the Champions League, but made few first team appearances before moving to Bayern's rivals TSV 1860 München, where he had previously been a youth team player.
 He spent two and a half years at 1860, moving on to Wacker Burghausen, his hometown club, in January 2004.
 He left the club in June 2007 and joined SpVgg Weiden, where he spent one year before retiring.

 Managerial career

 FC Ingolstadt

 He took up his role as coach of FC Ingolstadt's reserve team.
 Since 9 November 2009, he was caretaker manager of the first team before being later confirmed as manager.
 Almost exactly a year later, Wiesinger was sacked with Ingolstadt in 17th place in the 2.
 Bundesliga.